Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - Next from the management studio under security folder you can see the 'always encrypted keys' sub-folder which will show the key

     - **Creating Azure SQL managed instance**
+        - Go to main resources and create `SQL managed instance`
+        - It is helpful for SQL migration to Azure from on premesis environment
+        - There are no DTUs with managed instance, there are basic and standard tiers